OCT Intravascular Imaging

 How to interpret OCT images

-Learn how to interpret OCT images, the basic elements of an OCT image and an algorithm for image interpretation.
+Learn how to interpret OCT images, the basic elements of an OCT image, and a workflow for image interpretation.

 How to interpret OCT images